All Episodes

 Time Text

-Revved up and raring to go, Rush Limbaugh, loving cleaning up the messes made by the drive-by media and the Democrats on a daily basis.
+Revved up and raring to go, Rush Limbaugh loving cleaning up the messes made by the drive-by media and the Democrats on a daily basis.

-Our telephone number, you want to be on the program 800 282-2882, and the email address is Rush at EIBNet.com.
+Our telephone number, you want to be on the program 800-282-2882, and the email address is rush at EIBnet.com.

 This is a program which meets and surpasses all audience expectations on a daily basis.

-But there were a couple quick things here.
+By the way, a couple quick things here.

-And then I want to play the first segment of my interview with Joe Scarborough today on MSNBC during his uh Morning Joe program.
+And then I want to play the first segment of my interview with Joe Scarborough today on MSNBC during his Morning Joe program.

 Which is hilarious because I've got a story here from the AP out of Baghdad to showcase the success of the tribal alliance, the Sunnis and the Shia.

-U.S. military planned a unification parade today in Ramadi.
+The U.S. military planned U.S. military planned a unification parade today in Ramadi, the Anbar provincial capital.

 This is so bad for the Democrats.